dpbmm/PythonInstruction/pyladies_comprehensions_timing_generators20141017.md

         In [2]: %timeit list(range(1000000))
         10 loops, best of 3: 34.7 ms per loop

-     with the speed of constructing only a generator:
+     Compare that with the speed of constructing only a generator:

         In [3]: %timeit range(10)
         1000000 loops, best of 3: 263 ns per loop

         In [4]: %timeit range(1000000)
         1000000 loops, best of 3: 299 ns per loop

+     Generators take almost the same amount of time regardless of the size.

  1. Syntax of the one-liner form ("generator expression"): `(<comprehension-structure)`; successive items are called by `next()`: